 Let's see what a driver's trait exposes:

 init - Initializes the account to be used with the driver service.
-It should call
+After successful intialization the account should be ready to send and/or receive payments (depending on the

 bus::register_account to notify Payment service about the driver readiness.
-Driver can handle multiple accounts.
+Driver should be able to handle multiple accounts.
+Called by CLI.

-enter - Deposits the funds into the driver's supported network.
+enter - Deposits the funds from Ethereum L1 into the driver's supported network.
 Called by CLI.

-exit - Exits the funds outside the driver's supported network (most likely L1).
+exit - Exits the funds outside the driver's supported network (most likely to L1).
 Called by CLI.

 get_account_balance - Gets the balance of the account.